 Keeping Score: Tracking Your Health Goals

-- Define your goals.
+- Define your health goals.
 What do you want to achieve?

-- Create your map.
+- Make a plan.
 How are you going to reach your goals?
 Be realistic and specific.
 Remember: take small steps.

 - Assign yourself tasks.
 When your boss gives you a job to do, you get it done, right?
 Make yourself your own boss.

 - Keep track.
 Create your own personal tracker in a spreadsheet.3 Ask friends for good apps that they have tried.1 Put that fitness tracker to use.
 It doesn’t have to be complicated, just use what works for you.

 - Evaluate your progress.
 It’s easy to lose sight of the progress you’re making, even feel like you’re not making any at all.
 Check your scorecard from time to time to see where you are and remind yourself where you started.
 Adjust your plan as necessary.